japbastos/JapBastos/README.md

 ## Hi, I'm João Bastos 👋

-#### A computer engineer by choice, a teacher by vocation, passionate about technology and personal development.
-Apreciator of clean design and usability.
-An eternal apprentice, constantly evolving.
+#### A computer engineer by choice, a teacher at heart, and a lifelong technology enthusiast.
+Passionate about clean design, usability, and personal growth, I am always striving to learn, evolve, and create impactful digital experiences.

 ##### Feel free to contact me, you can find me here ...